 How to make almond flour pancakes

-- Combine the wet and dry ingredients and mix well until a smooth rather thick batter forms.
+- Combine the wet and dry ingredients: Add the wet mixture to the dry mixture and mix well until a smooth rather thick batter forms.
 The batter will be a little thicker than traditional pancake batter but that is why they are so fluffy and delicious.
 Let the batter sit on the counter for a few minutes while you heat up the skillet.

-- Then be patient and let them cook about 4-5 minutes.
+- Cook the pancakes: Be patient and let them cook about for 4-5 minutes.
 Once bubbles start to form around the edges then they are ready to flip over.
 Flip them over with a spatula and let them cook for 2-3 minutes until golden brown.
 Continue until you have used all of the pancake batter.
 You may have to turn the heat on the skillet down a little bit after the first batch if cooking these in two batches.

 How delicious do those look?
 I mean they are so fluffy, perfectly moist and yet slightly cakey.
 Add a nice drizzle of syrup and some blueberries and these are literally the best treat ever!